devgateway/www.developmentgateway.org/_posts/2014-05-05-south-south-cooperation-a-honduran-case-study.md

 created: 1399297712
 old_path: news/south-south-cooperation-honduran-case-study
 title: 'South-South Cooperation: A Honduran Case Study'
-lede: Development Finance open data has quickly become a hot topic for large international groups.
+excerpt: Development Finance open data has quickly become a hot topic for large international groups.
 The International Aid Transparency Initiative (IATI), World Bank, and AidData (a partner of Development Gateway’s) are just a few of the many organizations that have promoted this increase in open data and aid transparency.